abhishekr77/dynamic_app_icon_plus/README.md

 # Dynamic App Icon Plus

-A Flutter plugin for dynamically changing app icons on Android at runtime with simple YAML configuration.
+A Flutter plugin for dynamically changing app icons on Android at runtime with simple YAML configuration. **Android only.**

 ## Features